Close

 The issues associated with the implementation of the Animal Welfare Act require authentic and meaningful solutions.

-Animal rights and welfare groups from across the country have formed an alliance calling for an independent voice for animals at parliamentary level; the Commissioner for Animals Alliance.
-We believe decisions on animal welfare should be overseen by an unbiased representative who can provide fair and impartial advice on the care and welfare of animals and ensure animals have a voice at the highest level.
+Animal protection organisations from across the country have formed an alliance calling for an independent representation for animals at parliamentary level; the Commissioner for Animals Alliance.

-Join us in calling for an independent voice for animals – together we can build a future for animals where their welfare is truly considered and their legal rights upheld.
+Join us in calling for independent representation for animals.
+Together we can build a future where animal welfare is genuinely prioritised and the Animal Welfare Act is upheld.

 FAQ - Frequently Asked Questions